Electronickss/TheaterTrailers/README.md

 5. Sign up at Movie DB for an account and [get a personal api key](https://www.themoviedb.org/documentation/api)
    * A walk through can be found [here](https://github.com/Electronickss/TheaterTrailers/wiki/Signing-up-for-a-TMDB-API-Key)
 6. Clone this repository or download it where you want it
+   * git clone suggested
-7. Edit the config file to include your api key, the path to where you cloned/downloaded the repository and the directory you want logs to reside.
-Remove `example` from the `trailers.conf` file.
+7. Edit the config file to include your api key and the path to where you cloned/downloaded the repository.
+Remove `example` from the `trailers.conf` file title.
 Adjust other settings as necessary
-   * I would suggest configuring `playlistEndVar` to somewhere around 300 for the first run through.
-After that it can be switched to 5
 8. This script can be ran manually like any other script or configured with Cron/Windows Task Scheduler.
    * Cron examples can be found [here](https://github.com/Electronickss/TheaterTrailers/wiki/Cron-Examples)